 As national surveys of business and government leaders continue to show, employers want much more than evidence of a college degree; they want critical and creative thinkers who can communicate clearly and effectively with others to help solve the complex problems of our time.
 That is to say, they are seeking people with the very aptitudes and abilities nurtured in Humanities classrooms.

 We hope you will consider the Humanities as an academic home during your time at Loyola, whether it’s to take a course or two, declare a minor, or pursue one of our many majors.
+Reach out to me or my colleagues across the Humanities if you have specific questions about our programs or opportunities.

 Professor of Writing